conorbmurphy/Predicting-Seizures/README.md

 | beta |    >= 14 hz & < 32 hz   |
 | gamma |    >= 14 hz   |

+A wavelet spectrogram demonstrates which wavelengths are active for interictal and preictal recordings.

 ### Channel Correlation